tommybazar/TBRaymarcherPlugin/Readme.md

         // ... other dependencies you might have
     });
 ```
- * Regenerate Visual Studio file, compile and run.
+ * Regenerate Visual Studio files (if using VS), compile and run.

 # Getting started
 1. Copy the plugin into your project or just compile and run the main project after cloning this repo.
+2. Enable "Show Plugin Content" in your content browser.
-2. Open the TBRaymarcherPlugin/Maps/TBRaymarcherShowcase map, you should see a raymarched volume in front of you.
+3. Open the TBRaymarcherPlugin/Maps/TBRaymarcherShowcase map, you should see a raymarched volume in front of you.
-3. By going into the `RaymarchVolume` category of settings on the RaymarchVolume, you can change various settings, I explain these in detail in my YT tutorial.
+4. By going into the `RaymarchVolume` category of settings on the RaymarchVolume, you can change various settings, I explain these in detail in my YT tutorial.
-4. When you "Play" the level, a basic UI will be spawned (check the level blueprint to see how it's spawned) and you can play with the transfer functions and load a different volume from disk.
+5. When you "Play" the level, a basic UI will be spawned (check the level blueprint to see how it's spawned) and you can play with the transfer functions and load a different volume from disk.
-5. (mid-November 2020) If you have a VR headset, check out the TBRaymarcherVRShowcase, you can grab and move the volume, clipping plane and lights with the grip button.
+6. If you have a VR headset, check out the TBRaymarcherVRShowcase, you can grab and move the volume, clipping plane and lights with the grip button.
 Right hand also has a widget interactor on it to work with VR menus.
 This is just quickly hacked together and should probably not be used as a basis for an actual VR app, unless you want to feel some pain down the road.

 # Plugin Structure
 Most of the functionality is implemented in C++ with the most high-level functionality exposed to blueprints.